practical-neuroimaging/practical-neuroimaging.github.com/day2.rst

 Editors - feedback.

-Getting data from images.

-Using data to diagnose artefacts.
+What is an image?
+How do we read the data from an image?

 *****************
 What is an image?